Human trafficking in Sierra Leone: Protection (2008)

-Prevention
+Prevention (2008)

 The Government of Sierra Leone made inadequate efforts to raise awareness about trafficking during the reporting period.
 The government failed to conduct trafficking information or education campaigns.
 While the National Anti-Trafficking Task Force, which is composed of government officials, NGOs, and international organizations, met monthly for half the year, meetings were less frequent in the year's second half and government authorities from some key ministries rarely attended.
 While the 2005 anti-trafficking law mandates the creation of a Trafficking Secretariat to coordinate national anti-trafficking activities, it has yet to be established.
 Sierra Leone does not monitor immigration and emigration patterns for trafficking activity.
 Border officials continue to lack a full understanding of the distinction between smuggling and trafficking.
 The government took some measures to reduce demand for commercial sex acts by raiding brothels, but did not follow procedures to identify trafficking victims among females in prostitution.
-Sierra Leone has not ratified the 2000 UN TIP Protocol.